 18. Do you think it is necessary to further secure the bank of the river?
-Yes No: If yes, What do you think can be done to protect the river bank?
+Yes No: If you will be do you think on he done to want at the disconline 2 If yes, What do you think can be done to protect the river bank ?

 19. Have you noticed any changes in the river pattern?

+Υe No: so to question 20)

+o to question 25,

-Yes No: to question 20) If yes, please explain (B) What do you think is responsible for these changes 20 .
-What do you think would happen if nothing was done to change the situation?
+If yes, please explain

+(B) What do you think is responsible for these changes

+20. What do you think would happen if nothing was done to change the situation?